• Skip to primary navigation

 • Recipe

-With their melt-in-your-mouth texture and aromatic almond flavor, these popular cookies are perfect for special occasions like Ramadan and Eid.
-This delicious recipe comes straight from Northern Morocco and has been generously shared with me by my wonderful Moroccan sisters-in-law.
+With their crumbly texture and aromatic almond flavor, these popular cookies are perfect for Ramadan and Eid.
+This delicious recipe comes straight from Northern Morocco from my Moroccan family.

 Looking for more Moroccan or Middle Eastern recipes?
 Check out these juicy Moroccan Chicken Pot Pies, all-time reader favorite Nutella Baklava Bracelets, or this creamy Homemade Baklava Ice Cream.